puppetlabs/puppetdb/README.md

 administrative consoles.

-That should do it; the next time you start PuppetDB, it will be doing HTTPS and using the CA's certificate for verifiying clients.
+That should do it; the next time you start PuppetDB, it will be doing HTTPS and using the CA's certificate for verifying clients.

 With HTTPS properly setup, the PuppetDB host no longer requires the PEM files copied over during configuration.
 Those can be safely